 “If non-riding is assumed to be the ancestral state, riding was conserved in nearly all lineages once it has evolved.
 This suggests that, once carrying has evolved it is difficult to lose, possibly because of behavioral and physiological co-adaptations that occur once infants are carried,” (Ross, 765).

-All of the Old, New World Monkeys and Apes, including humans, are biologically riders, however, when it comes to our infants we have a problem: human babies can’t cling on to their mothers (or caregiver) effectively due to their physical helplessness.
+All of the apes, including humans, are biologically riders, however, when it comes to our infants we have a problem: human babies can’t cling on to their mothers (or caregiver) effectively due to their physical helplessness.
 Yet they need to stay close for frequent feeding.
 Biologically our only option was to carry them (or find someone to help carry them) but technologically, we have more options including the development of an infant carrier to make up for the physical helplessness of our infants.
 According to Wall-Scheffler’s research on the energetics of load carrying, the latter is the most likely option taken not just by humans but by our first bipedal ancestors.

 “We suspect that the energetic drain of carrying an infant would be such that some sort of carrying device would have been required soon after the development of bipedalism and definitely to allow long distance travel, especially that out of Africa and across Asia.”
 (Wall-Scheffler, et al.)